nickve28/clashofclansbot/README.md

   Anything regarding donations will be done itself.

 ## Known issues / gotcha's
-- Clashbot can turn off during bad internet connection, and not reconnect.
-This issue is being investigated.
 - Player-links are not yet configurable in an easy way
 - Playernames should not use emojis in clashcaller